Nigel1992/Ark4-Assistant/README.md

 3. Launch ARK-4 Assistant
 4. Click "Detect PSP" or manually select your PSP drive
 5. Click "Start" to begin installation
+6. **IMPORTANT**: When prompted, verify your PSP's firmware status:
+   - Go to Settings > System Settings > System Information
+   - Confirm NO custom firmware is installed
+   - Verify you're on Official Firmware 6.60 or 6.61
-6. Follow the on-screen instructions
+7. Follow the on-screen instructions

 ## Features in Detail